2-con/PyNet/README.md

 - SVM

 ---
-### Extra Tools

-The extra tools are a collection of utility modules designed to simplify common machine learning tasks.
-They provide functionalities for data manipulation, mathematical operations, and visualization, streamlining your workflow.

-- Arraytools
-- Logic
-- Math
-- Scaler
-- Utility
-- Visual

----

 ### Installation 📲
 Despite self-sufficiency as a core philosophy, PyNet still needs some modules for core operations and processing.